May 3, 2018

 Memory limits are another factor – depending on your code, hitting the limit of function memory may cause slowness, or may even cause the code to crash.
 As you are being charged by GB seconds, you do not want to overprovision your function, particularly one called often, but you don’t want to hit that limit either.
 Do a periodic analysis of the CloudWatch logs output of your function.
 The final line of output lists the provisioned memory, and the peak memory used.
 Start high, then tune down – try to aim your peak memory usage at around the 80% mark, just in case you have some unexpected behavior, but you’ll need to take account to the volatility of your memory usage to find the right, but not oversized, mark.

-So, in closing, there’s a lot of great things about Lambda, and how it fits into the serverless ecosystem (and yes, they are different), but knowing how to make the most of it is dependant upon knowing its strengths and its limitations.
+So, in closing, there’s a lot of great things about Lambda, and how it fits into the serverless ecosystem (and yes, they are different), but knowing how to make the most of it is dependent upon knowing its strengths and its limitations.
 At 3Pillar Global, we are excited about the promise of serverless computing, in all the forms it takes, from Lambda, to Fargate, serverless databases, and beyond.
 If you really love serverless, then stand by through the limitations, because after all, it’s just a Lambda.